Switchback Travel (Jason Hummel)

 What we don’t: Flimsy feel and can’t accommodate skis.

-You can spend $1,000 or more on a roof box, but the budget Jegs Rooftop Cargo Carrier is a popular option that will get the job done for less than a quarter of the price.
-At just $290, this box costs more than $150 less than the next-cheapest model here while offering options for dual-side or rear access (the budget-conscious Thule Sidekick and SportRack Vista XL below open exclusively from the side and rear, respectively) and more than twice the storage capacity of the Sidekick.
+You can spend $1,000 or more on a roof box, but the budget Jegs Rooftop Cargo Carrier is a popular option that will get the job done for a fraction of the price.
+At just $319 (and typically sold for less), this box costs substantially less than the next-cheapest model here while offering options for dual-side or rear access (the budget-conscious Thule Sidekick and SportRack Vista XL below open exclusively from the side and rear, respectively) and more than twice the storage capacity of the Sidekick.
 Further, with extra-wide and tall dimensions, the Jegs can fit a lot of bulky cargo that more bullet-shaped haulers can’t (for an extra boost, opt for Jeg’s 90093 model, which is almost 2 in. taller).
 All told, for a simple box that you don’t plan to leave on your car year-round, this is an affordable and decently road-worthy option.

 Of course, there are inherent downsides to opting for such a budget design.
 The Jegs’ flimsy build feels cheap, lacks the structure of more premium boxes, and won’t hold up as well over time.
 What’s more, its tall and wide shape isn’t particularly aerodynamic, and with a short 57-inch length, it can’t accommodate skis (for a relatively affordable ski carrier, check out the Yakima RocketBox Pro 14 below).
 In terms of installation, simple U-bolt mounts attach via pre-drilled holes rather than adjustable tracks, meaning you’ll probably have to adjust your crossbars or drill new holes to get a good fit.
 Finally, the locks aren’t the most confidence-inspiring for deterring break-ins, and you’ll have to undo two each time you want to access your gear.
 But it's hard to be overly critical at this price point, and for budget shoppers who are willing to sacrifice a bit on quality, the Jegs is a good place to start.